N or M?: Literary significance and reception

 Maurice Willson Disher's review in The Times Literary Supplement of 29 November 1941 began, "To believe that N or M? is not Miss Agatha Christie's best is difficult while the first fine anxious rapture of her latest story is still troubling the mind."
 He concluded, "The point is reached when you begin to fear for your own sanity on catching yourself wondering whether an ingratiating babe-in-arms might not be Herr Doktor in disguise.
 Yet such is Miss Christie's skill in conjuring up the ominous that even infant prattle sounds uncommonly like a code for the Fifth Column.
 In other words, as Mr Robey has said before now, N or M? gets you."

 Maurice Richardson in a short review in the 7 December 1941 issue of The Observer wrote: "Agatha Christie takes time off from Poirot and the haute cuisine of crime to write a light war-time spy thriller.
 N or M is [an] unknown master fifth columnist concealed in [the] person of some shabby genteel figure in a Bournemouth boarding-house ...
 Christie's bright young couple, now middle-aged but active as ever, are nearly trapped.
 Nice surprise finish and all-round entertainment."

 A short review by E.R.
 Punshon in The Guardian of 30 December 1941 ended with "Mrs Christie shows herself as ingenious as ever, and one admires especially the way in which the hero snores himself out of captivity."

 In 1990, in a revised edition of his 1980 work, Robert Barnard wrote: "The Beresfords contribute their intolerable high spirits to the war effort.
 Less racist than the earlier thrillers (in fact, some apology is made indirectly) but no more convincing."

 MI5 investigation of Christie

 Around 1941 or 1942, the British intelligence agency MI5 temporarily investigated Christie herself as she had named one of her characters in this novel as a certain Major Bletchley.
 MI5 was afraid that Christie had a spy in Britain's top-secret codebreaking centre, Bletchley Park.
 MI5's fears were eventually assuaged when Christie revealed to Dilly Knox, who helped break the Enigma machine cypher used by German secret service officers sending spies to Britain, that Major Bletchley, "one of my least lovable characters", was merely named after the town of Bletchley (now part of Milton Keynes) which she once happened to be stuck in during a train journey.

 TV adaptation

-The UK television channel BBC One began airing a 3-part adaptation of "N or M?" on August 16, 2015.
+The UK television channel BBC One began airing a 3-part adaptation of N or M? on 16 August 2015.
 The adaptation was aired as part of the Partners in Crime series.